Chapter 3: The Margin of Error#

 Objective#

-Calculate the SE and 95% CI for mean SYSBP and mean TOTCHOL.
-Compare CI widths and interpret the results.
+Calculate the Standard Error and 95% Confidence Interval for mean SYSBP and TOTCHOL.
+Compare the CI widths and interpret the results.

 Option A — PSPP#